 I’ve used the selected listener type to simply provide some configuration item information down here.
 So our first source system is accepting CSV files in a directory, our second one is accepting EDI files coming in over FTP.
 After a listener accepts or creates a transaction, it will move left to right through each of the subsequent stages in your interface.
 The first set of stages it’ll go through are processors.

 The job of the Source System is to take whatever particular Source System provided and convert it to a common representation of that data so that by the time it reaches this Routing stage, all of your data is in the same format.
 This happens in two parts.

-The first pair is a transformation module to take any non-XML format and convert it to XML.
+The first part is a transformation module to take any non-XML format and convert it to XML.
 This could be something as simple as a CSV, a delimited fixed-width file, like a COBOL copybook or terminal scrape.
 The EDI, those are the 837, 834, etc., HL7 2.x, JSON, Microsoft Excel, or if you know you’re receiving XML already such as the CCD/CDA or the FHIR Standard, you would choose no transformation.

 Routing Your Data to Your Target System